rashfael/photonenarchiv/README.md

 Image Metadata is read from EXIF, a yaml file with the same name as the image, and supplemented by the album defaults.

 Priority from high to low: EXIF, $FILENAME.yml, album defaults

+## Caching
+Generated images are cached to `node_modules/.cache`.
+Remove this directory to clear the cache.